- Chart

 Disclaimers:

-This information is compiled for analytical purposes and should not be considered investment advice.
-Financial data is subject to change and is based on publicly available information at the time of analysis.
-Market share data is illustrative and may vary depending on the specific segment and methodology.
-Users should conduct their own due diligence before making any investment decisions.
+This JSON output is for informational purposes only and does not constitute financial advice.
+Data presented is based on publicly available information and may not be exhaustive or entirely current.
+Users should conduct their own due diligence and consult with a qualified financial advisor before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.